TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 ]
 *Please fill in the blanks below*

-A naive, non-infinite compatable definiton is:
+A naive, non-infinite compatible definition is:
 ```
 sublists [] = ______
 subslists (x:xs) = concatMap (\ys -> ______) (sublists xs)